tortoise-tts-tools/tortoise-tts-guide/README.md

 For a simplified GUI experience, refer to the section above (use the "MRQ" repo).

+Times: it takes around 7 hours to finetune on 30 minutes on a RX6800.
+Do it overnight.

 Guide for custom fine-tuning is coming soon...

 ## Image Gallery

 ### The "MRQ" Repo

 The MRQ repo runs _FULLY_ in the web!
+It also works with AMD GPUs.

 Finetuning